 - Mr. Philippe Eyraud, CEO, Mixel Agitators, France

-- Mr. Etienne Vauchez, CEO, Export Enterprises, France
+- Mr. Etienne Vauchez, President of La Fabrique de l’Exportation and CEO of Export Entreprises, France

 - Ms. Noémie Dominguez, Associate Professor of International Business, Jean Moulin Lyon 3 University, France